 According to Massoud (2010), action from civil society and Non-governmental Organisations (NGO’s), especially the National Coalition for Gay and Lesbian Equality, between 1994 and 1998, successfully litigated against the apartheid regime’s anti-gay and sodomy laws.

 The media in South Africa also has a prominent, rich and complex relationship regarding the rights and position of lesbians.
-From the very beginning, South African media was organised in terms of language and race, where the Nationalist government who came into power in 1948, implemented policies to further Afrikaner ideologies.
+From the very beginning, South African media was organised in terms of language and race, when the Nationalist government who came into power in 1948, implemented policies to further Afrikaner ideologies.
 During this time, the media was used by the government to quash the rising aspirations of Africans.
-Through apartheid, any editorial independence to introduce or discuss topics was considered taboo, such as issues of black consciousness, feminism or homosexuality.
+During the apartheid era, any editorial independence to introduce or discuss topics was considered taboo, such as issues of black consciousness, feminism or homosexuality.
 After 1994, the democratisation of the country called for a media that is diverse and establishing a meaningful regulatory broadcasting environment (Fourie, 2007).

-This Masters study described how the newspaper media in South Africa does not confer status to the issue of ‘corrective rape’ in a way that would create salience.
+This study described how the newspaper media in South Africa does not confer status to the issue of ‘corrective rape’ in a way that would create salience.
 Duffy and Turow (2009) argue that the social standing, knowledge and advocacy of an issue are raised when these receive attention in the media.
 One of the goals of the research was to understand the relationship between media, their reporting process and ‘corrective rape’ by investigating whether newspapers write about the issue of ‘corrective rape’ and how those newspapers report on it (Mouton, 1996).

 II.
 ‘CORRECTIVE RAPE’: HISTORY AND PRESENT